SwellRT/swellrt/README.md

 - `/usr/local/swellrt/avatars` Folder storing user's avatar.
 - `/usr/local/swellrt/attachments` Folder storing attachment files (when MongoDB is not used as attachment storage).

+After mapping the **config/** folder you will need to place default configuration files on it.
-Remember to copy default configuration files from project's `wave/config` folder to the config folder outside the container.
+Get default configuration files from [here](https://github.com/P2Pvalue/swellrt/tree/master/wave/config)

-Visit "http://localhost:9898" to check server installation and try some demos.
+After server is started, visit "http://localhost:9898" to check server installation and try some demos.

 ## Federation